liferay/lexicon-site/src/pages/docs/patterns/actionsDefinition.md

 #### Send to Recycle Bin

-The action of sending to recycle bin implies that recovering the element is possible.
-Therefore, it doesn't imply a complete removal of the element.
+The action of sending an element or a set of elements to the recycle bin implies that the element(s) will not be completely removed and can be recovered.

 <div class="row">
 	<div class="dodont col-lg">